Skip to content

 Why it matters

 This is the moment hacking ceased to be a domestic story.
-A teenager at a German keyboard could touch a U.S. submarine base, and the legal, diplomatic, and ethical infrastructure for responding did not yet exist.
+A man at a keyboard in West Germany could touch a U.S. submarine base and NASA's networks, and the legal, diplomatic, and ethical infrastructure for responding did not yet exist.
+There was no clear law under which to charge him in the United States, and no routine channel for the FBI to coordinate with German police.
 The Cuckoo's Egg gave that infrastructure its first vocabulary.
-Almost every concept in contemporary incident response — chain of custody on logs, deception environments, cross-jurisdiction coordination — has a draft in Stoll's printouts.
+Almost every concept in contemporary incident response, from chain of custody on logs to deception environments and honeypots to cross-jurisdiction coordination, has a draft in Stoll's printouts.
+The case also helped spur the founding, in 1988, of the first Computer Emergency Response Team (CERT) at Carnegie Mellon, the institutional template now copied worldwide.

 The lesson it set loose